Shopify/polaris/src/components/DropZone/README.md

 ### Small-sized drop zone

-Use for cases with tight space constraints, such as variant thumbnails on the Product show page.
+Use for cases with tight space constraints, such as variant thumbnails on the Product details page.
 To improve usability, nest small-sized drop zone in a larger drop zone with no outline.
 See the nested dropzone example.

 ```jsx
 <div style={{width: 50, height: 50}}>